 3. Have an open mind.

 Brittany Mehta, CNM, practices at Lawndale Christian Health Center and delivers at Mount Sinai and Saint Anthony Hospitals in Chicago.
-She’s delivered more than 130 babies and been a midwife for two years.

 1. Have a support person.